-This is a gear review about the Best Hiking Sunglasses 2023.
+This is a gear review about the Best Hiking Sunglasses 2024.

 A good pair of sunglasses are worth the money.
+You need a pair of sunglasses that will protect your eyes and are comfortable to wear.
 If you are anything like me you usually buy cheap pairs that don’t last long and end up regretting it later.
 A good pair makes better sense.

-You need a pair of sunglasses that will protect your eyes and are comfortable to wear.
-Well, I’ve done all the work for you, in this article we will be looking for the best pair of hiking sunglasses for 2023.
+I’ve done all the work for you, in this article we will be looking for the best pair of hiking sunglasses for 2024.
+I’ve included a mix of the best-name brands and best-budget sunglasses.

-Best Sunglasses for Hiking 2023
+Best Sunglasses for Hiking 2024

-The Best Sunglasses for Hiking in 2023 are:
+The Best Sunglasses for Hiking in 2024 are:

-Best Hiking Sunglasses 2023 – Overall
+Best Hiking Sunglasses 2024 – Overall

 Oakley Flak 2.0

 The Oakley Flak 2.0 XL Sunglasses are known for their durability, as they are made from high-quality materials.
 They are made with a stress-resistant and lightweight thermoplastic frame material.
-It also comes with Unobtainium nose pads and earlocks which helps keep these sunglasses feeling comfortable to wear all day.
+It also comes with Unobtainium nose pads and earlocks which help keep these sunglasses feeling comfortable to wear all day.

-The lenses on these glasses offer 100% UV protection, including UVA, UVB and UVC rays, while also protecting your eyes from blue light.
+The lenses on these glasses offer 100% UV protection, including UVA, UVB, and UVC rays, while also protecting your eyes from blue light.
 However, with these sunglasses, you have a low light transition level of 11%.
 This means the sunglasses will be quite dark in low light and shadow conditions.

 The refraction on the Oakley Flak 2.0 glasses is very close to real life.
 Thus, how close up or far away objects are when wearing these sunglasses is much closer to real life.
 Some sunglasses change the depth perception sometimes, while the Oakley sunglasses keep things truer in real life.